asyncapi/glee/docs/pages/introduction.md

 Every file in the functions folder acts as a handler to develop business logic for glee, every file should export an async function that receives an event parameter, where you have access to payload and server details.

-Running and testing your application
+#### Running and testing your application

 We will not execute the application and carry out testing with Postman to ensure that it is functioning as intended.

-Now to run your glee application, just run:
+Now to execute your glee application, just run:

 ```
 npm run dev